chris-townsend/where-next/README.md

 *Alternatively:*

-1. From your personal drop-down at the top right of the page, select *Your repositories*.
+1. From your drop-down at the top right of the page, select *Your repositories*.

 ![GitHub create repository](src/docs/development/github/github-your-repository.webp)